aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/_index.md

 ### **How to Use Microsoft Excel 2007 Predefined Styles**

-If you need to apply different formatting styles for Microsoft Excel 2007, apply styles using the Aspose.Cells API.
+If you need to apply formatting styles for Microsoft Excel 2007, use the Aspose.Cells API.
 An example is given below to demonstrate this approach to apply a predefined style on a cell.

 ```html
 <!DOCTYPE html>